The 5 A’s of AI

 4 – Authority

-You follow insights and instructions from AI, because you believe the AI knows best.
+You follow insights and instructions from AI, because you believe (and trust) the AI knows best.
 An existing, great example is mobile apps, that give you the cancer risk of a spot, mole or skin condition simply by scanning it with your smartphone.

 5 – Autonomy